sdboyer/sdboyer.io/content/vgo/failure-modes.md

 We'll call these **deep diamonds**.

 Deon wouldn't notice the problem between `A` and `C` when he first runs `vgo get A`, because there's nothing forcing  `C` forward to `v1.0.0`.
 It's only when `F` connects the diamond that the incompatibility becomes a problem in a real build.
 But Frank is two degrees removed from the details of the `A → C` relationship.
 As such, he's the _least_ likely to have knowledge about how to approach the problem - but he's the one saddled with addressing it.

-It's interesting to note that the main operating principle of MVS is to have maintainers proactively update and adapt to changes in their dependencies, but the path of least resistance is just to ignore them, which has terrible effects for others.
-This is the same shape of problem as setting overly constrictive constraints (again, [the Kubernetes YAML strawman example]()) in the way dep currently allows, but gps2 largely would not. ["Authority without responsibility," as David Anderson put it](https://groups.google.com/d/msg/golang-nuts/jFPz5yZCPcQ/ToB5CpzSBAAJ) on the mailing list - but as a criticism of dep and the like, in response to the initial vgo announcement.
-That's just another way of describing externalities.

 ## Minimum Versions and Information Loss